“It’s too hot to work” - or is it?

 With so many people working from home still it is worth employers remembering that the duty of care extends to people’s homes as well as at the office.
 The same rules apply to their homes, so you may need to provide equipment such as fans if too hot to work from home or allow people to return to the air conditioned office.

-Matthew heads our employment law team.
-He handles the full range of contentious and non-contentious employment law issues for clients which include multi-national companies, owner-managed businesses and not-for-profit organisations.
-He is recommended by independent legal directory Chambers and Partners in which he has been described by a client as “responsive, commercial, understands where employers are coming from and gets right to the point, with meaningful and practical advice.”We're here to help
+Matthew is a partner and head of our employment & business immigration team.
+He handles the full range of employment law issues for multi-national companies, owner-managed businesses and not-for-profit organisations.
+He is recommended by independent legal directory Chambers UK and has over 20 years of experience in the field.We're here to help